trog-levrai/trog-levrai/README.md

 * Integration of the generated code to the customer facing front-end.

 ## Projects
+* [Forest-segmentation](https://github.com/trog-levrai/forest-segmentation): A series of tutorials on satellite data
 * [Koku](https://github.com/trog-levrai/koku): A toy crypto currency
 * [Spotlight-helm](https://github.com/trog-levrai/spotlight-helm): A basic helm setup to deploy spotlight on K8S